 - Where to stay

 - Things To Do

 At the Salt Museum in Fuerteventura (Salinas del Carmen) you get the chance to see first hand how salt is formed and processed.
 The Museum of Salt is located in the municipality of Antigua, close to Caleta de Fuste and it’s an interesting place to visit if you want to see something else besides amazing beaches all day long.

-By visiting the musem in Salinas de Carmen you can find out info about the history of salt, the applications it has had throughout the centuries and in different parts of the world and you also get to see the actual salt plains.
+By visiting the museum in Salinas del Carmen you can find out info about the history of salt, the applications it has had throughout the centuries and in different parts of the world and you also get to see the actual salt plains.

 The outdoor section of the Salt Museum in Fuerteventura will prove to be the more interesting part, as here you can actually see the salt plains and the employees there mining the salt right in front of you.

-After you finish visiting the Salt Museum you can go and have lunch at a nice restaurant situated nearby called Los Caracolitos.
-We had a really nice lunch here and you can read more about it in our article about restaurants in Fuerteventura.
+After you finish visiting the Salt Museum Salinas del Carmen, you can go and have lunch at a nice restaurant situated nearby called Los Caracolitos.
+We had a really nice meal here and you can read more about it in our article about restaurants in Fuerteventura.